Our goal is to shift the power dynamics through consultation

 July 2015 – June 2016

-When ancestors were unexpectedly located, we facilitated repatriation of ancestors under the future applicability rule.
+When individuals were unexpectedly located, we facilitated repatriation of individuals under the future applicability rule.

 Fresno City College, Fresno, CA